 Where Can I Donate Business Suits I Don't Need?

-Have you decided to revamp your work wardrobe and found that you have some suits and other business clothing you no longer need?
-Before you start tossing everything in the trash, consider donating new or gently used items to an organization that will give it to people who can't afford to purchase job interview and work attire.
+If you find yourself with suits and other business clothing you no longer need, consider donating new or gently used items to an organization that will give it to people who can't afford to purchase job interview and work attire.

-People who are in dire financial need find themselves in a terrible predicament.
-They want to work, but they can't get one because they don't have the money to buy the right clothing to wear to job interviews.
-In addition to distributing professional clothing to job seekers, these organizations also provide other services including job search assistance.
+People who are going through financial hardships can often find themselves in a terrible predicament.
+They want to work, but they can't get a job because they don't have the money to buy the right clothing to wear to job interviews.
+In addition to distributing professional clothing to job seekers, these organizations also provide other services, including job search assistance.

 - Dress for Success: This national organization distributes women's business suits and other professional clothing to women around the country.
-Each client receives a suit, shoes, and accessories to wear on job interviews.
-Those who get hired receive appropriate workplace attire.
-You can bring unwanted interview-appropriate suits, separates, shoes, accessories, unused undergarments, and unopened cosmetics to a local Dress for Success affiliate.
-Some also accept coats.
-See the Dress for Success Website for locations and additional information.
+Each client receives a suit, shoes, and accessories to wear to job interviews, and those who get hired receive appropriate workplace attire.
+You can bring unwanted interview-appropriate suits, separates, shoes, accessories, coats, unused undergarments, and unopened cosmetics to a local Dress for Success affiliate.
+See the Dress for Success website for locations and additional information.

-- Career Gear: This organization, which distributes interview and work-appropriate clothing to men, is based in New York City and has affiliates in Houston; Baltimore; Washington, D.C.; Miami; and Jersey City, New Jersey.
+- Career Gear: This organization, which distributes interview and work-appropriate clothing to men, is based in New York City and has affiliates in Houston, Baltimore, Washington, D.C., Miami, New Haven, San Antonio, and Jersey City.
 You can bring your donations to the New York City office or a local affiliate on specified dates, or ship them.
-Please visit the Career Gear Website for further information.

-- Local Organizations: You can also find local organizations by typing your city or town and "career clothing donation" into your favorite search engine.
-Also, try contacting local organizations like outreach agencies at houses of worship, food banks, and shelters for the homeless or victims of domestic violence.
+- Local Organizations: You can also try contacting local organizations like outreach agencies at houses of worship, food banks, and shelters for the homeless or victims of domestic violence.

 Deciding What to Donate

-Not every piece of clothing you no longer need is worthy of donating to one of the organizations listed above.
+Not every piece of clothing you no longer need is worthy of donating to one an organization.
 While their clients need to dress up for interviews and work, they must wear clothing that will allow them to make a good impression on employers.
-Volunteers spend a lot of time sorting through donations.
-Help them out by keeping the following things in mind:
+Volunteers spend a lot of time sorting through donations, and you can help them out by keeping the following points in mind:

 - While the organizations understand not all donated attire will be brand new, it should be no more than gently used.
 All items should be in excellent condition.
 They must not be frayed, faded, or stained.